Judge: Honorable Richard

 Pay fines in person with cash, check, money order,

-cashier’s check, MasterCard or Visa.
+cashier’s check, MasterCard or Visa with a $4.00 convenience fee.
 Please note that court fine

 payments must be received before 4:00 p.m. on the day of court.